z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 If you would like to jump to the beginning, click on [installment 1](https://github.com/z88dk/z88dk/blob/master/doc/ZXSpectrumZSDCCnewlib_01_GettingStarted.md).

-## Z88DK's ZX Spectrum Sprite Libraries
+## Z88DK's BiFrost Library

-Intro

-### SP1

-### BiFrost

-BiFrost is a multicolour sprite library written by Einar Saukas, which has been embedded and interfaced with the Z88DK C development kit.
+BiFrost is a multicolour graphics library written by Einar Saukas, which has been embedded into, and interfaced with, the Z88DK C development kit.
 "Multicolour" means it's capable of drawing blocks of pixels which are 8 pixels wide by 1 pixel high, each with 2 colour attributes.
 This works much the same way as the Spectrum's native 8x8 pixel blocks which have the INK and PAPER attributes, but since BiFrost's blocks occupy 1 pixel row instead of 8, the programmer can get a much more colourful display.

 There are 2 versions of BiFrost, the original and BiFrost2.
 Somewhat confusingly, the original BiFrost also comes in 2 versions, low resolution and